 It Will Get the Creditors Off Your Back

 While it is possible to file a cease and desist letter to get collection agencies to stop calling you all day long, the reality is that doing so doesn’t mean that you don’t owe the money anymore.
 You still owe all the money and the collection agencies, now deprived of their most potent weapon in the effort to make you pay up will likely engage in more aggressive tactics, including filing a lawsuit against you to collect damages and garnish your wages.
 Filing bankruptcy puts a stop to all that and lets you finally get back on your feet.

 It Forces Creditors to Take a Deal

 Once you file for bankruptcy, they will no longer have that option.
-An impartial judge will instead work with you to come up with a realistic budget and, if necessary can void any and all debts that you owe to allow you to start fresh.
+An impartial judge will instead work with you to come up with a realistic budget and if necessary can void any debts that you owe to allow you to start fresh.